elw55555/individualgit/tech.md

 ( 1 2 4 5 8 ) –> ( 1 2 4 5 8 )
 ( 1 2 4 5 8 ) –> ( 1 2 4 5 8 )

+It has an average complexity of n^2, with an best possible complexity of n.

 **The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
-The algorithm maintains two subarrays in a given array.
+The algorithm maintains two subarrays in a given array.**

 1) The subarray which is already sorted.
 2) Remaining subarray which is unsorted.
 In every iteration of selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.
 Following example explains the above steps:

+It has a complexity of n^2, always.

 **Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
 The array is virtually split into a sorted and an unsorted part.
-Values from the unsorted part are picked and placed at the correct position in the sorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.**
-Algorithm

 To sort an array of size n in ascending order:
 1: Iterate from arr[1] to arr[n] over the array.